 About Our Founder: Robin Kaplan, M.Ed., IBCLC

 Robin completed her lactation consultant training and certification at University of California, San Diego.
 Intimately familiar with all things children and family, she also holds a Masters in Education from UCLA, a multiple-subjects teacher credential from UCLA, and a BA in Psychology from Washington University in St. Louis.
-Prior to working in the health field, she was a museum educator at the San Diego Museum of Art.
+Prior to working in the health field, she was an elementary school teacher and a museum educator at the San Diego Museum of Art.

 Robin is an active advocate for mothers and their legal right to breastfeed (to get legislative updates, please join our newsletter!).
 She is a prolific writer and presenter on breastfeeding topics.
-She was the founding co-editor of the International Lactation Consultant Association's (ILCA) blog, Lactation Matters, and a regular contributor to ILCA's E-Globe newsletter and the Natural Kidz blog, and curates The Sanity Spot, SDBFC’s popular blog.
-Robin is also a newly appointed Take Action Ambassador for Best for Babes.
+She was the founding co-editor of the International Lactation Consultant Association's (ILCA) blog, Lactation Matters, and a regular contributor to ILCA's E-Globe newsletter, and curates The Sanity Spot, SDBFC’s popular blog.
+Robin is also the founder of the San Diego Nursing in Public Task Force and a newly appointed Take Action Ambassador for Best for Babes.

-Robin offers in-person consultations for mothers in San Diego and throughout the world (via Skype), and teaches workshops throughout San Diego County, including UCSD hospital, UCSD campus, Baby Garten Studio, and The Birth Education Center of San Diego.
-She enjoys working with families of all shapes and sizes, and SDBFC coaches birth mothers as well as adoptive parents and lesbian partners by offering education about induced lactation.
+Robin offers in-person consultations for mothers in San Diego and throughout the world (via Skype), and teaches workshops throughout San Diego County, including UCSD hospital, UCSD campus, and The Birth Education Center of San Diego.
+She enjoys working with families of all shapes and sizes, and SDBFC coaches birth mothers, as well as adoptive parents and lesbian partners, by offering education about induced lactation.

 Robin lives in San Diego, CA with her husband, Jason, their two sons, Benjamin and Ryan, and their dog, Tilly.
 She loves cooking, traveling, hiking, going to the beach, social media, and teaching.